New South Wales: Culture

-As Australia's most populous state, New South Wales is home to a number of cultural institutions of importance to the nation.
+As Australia's most populous state, New South Wales is home to several cultural institutions of importance to the nation.
 In music, New South Wales is home to the Sydney Symphony Orchestra, Australia's busiest and largest orchestra.
 Australia's largest opera company, Opera Australia, is headquartered in Sydney.
 Both of these organisations perform a subscription series at the Sydney Opera House.
 Other major musical bodies include the Australian Chamber Orchestra.
 Sydney is host to the Australian Ballet for its Sydney season (the ballet is headquartered in Melbourne).
 Apart from the Sydney Opera House, major musical performance venues include the City Recital Hall and the Sydney Town Hall.

 New South Wales is home to several major museums and art galleries, including the Australian Museum, the Powerhouse Museum, the Museum of Sydney, the Art Gallery of New South Wales and the Museum of Contemporary Art.

 Sydney is home to five Arts teaching organisations, which have all produced world-famous students: The National Art School, The College of Fine Arts, the National Institute of Dramatic Art (NIDA), the Australian Film, Television & Radio School and the Conservatorium of Music (now part of the University of Sydney).

 New South Wales is the setting and shooting location of many Australian films, including Mad Max 2, which was shot near the mining town of Broken Hill.
 The state has also attracted international productions, both as a setting, such as in Mission: Impossible 2, and as a stand-in for other locations, as seen in The Matrix franchise, The Great Gatsby and Unbroken.
 20th Century Fox operates Fox Studios Australia in Sydney.
 Screen NSW, which controls the state film industry, generates approximately $100 million into the New South Wales economy each year.